-Once you've met your nanny and decided to hire them, Koru Kids will take care of all the admin.
+Once you’ve met a nanny and decided to hire them, Koru Kids will take care of all the admin.
 When you confirm to us that you want to hire your nanny, we’ll email you and ask you to do these three things:

 - Sign up to our Direct Debit.
-This allows us to invoice you, direct debit you and pay your nanny each month
+This allows us to invoice you, collect payment and pay your nanny each month.

 - Make arrangements with your nanny to start work.